Family Counselling Centre: Support for Children and Families

 What Is a Family Counselling Centre?

 A family counselling centre is a professional therapeutic setting that supports children, parents, and caregivers through emotional, relational, and developmental challenges.
-Unlike individual therapy alone, family counselling addresses how family relationships, communication patterns, stress, and expectations affect a child’s well-being.
+Unlike individual therapy, family counselling looks at how relationships, communication patterns, stress, and expectations influence a child’s well-being.

 - Child counselling